Sermons

 9 August 2020

 Fresh from their miraculous feeding of the 5,000, the disciples are about to encounter another miracle of Jesus but this one will be like none other.
-Jesus has decided to stay behind for some quiet meditative time in prayer while he sends the disciples of in a boat to sail to the other side of… Read more
+Jesus has decided to… Read more

 Year A – 9th Sunday after Pentecost – God’s compassion